ecowden/js-kata-node/README.md

         bower install

 ### To start testing:

+One you start the Testacular runner, it should watch for changes and continuously run appropriate tests.

- * For IntelliJ IDEA users, Start the "Testacular Start" run configuration
+ * For IntelliJ IDEA users, run the "Testacular Start" run configuration.
  * Alternately, run:

         testacular start